pjsinco/eo-build/README.md

     * *w-w-w-wait:* our **story** should ```span(8 of 12)```, no? not be a ```container```?

 * TODO we lost our figcaption --> needs a **container** mixin
+* TODO wrap our ads in a link

+* pagespeed: 57 mobile

+* so, on mediumish views, having the thin white column on the left is kinda jarring